 - Anybody offering visa services & assistance outside the Trendy building should be avoided at all costs – visa touts begging for work are desperate souls good agents can be found on google & word of mouth.

-- Do not artificially inflate your partners bank account thinking it will get it visa it wont just a refusal,they do not need a minimum balance in their account this is a myth.
+- Do not artificially inflate your partner’s bank account thinking it will get it to visa it won’t just be a refusal, they do not need a minimum balance in their account this is a myth.

 Avoid the common mistakes – beware of the following :

-- Avoid Pattaya visa agents asking for their fees in full up front, any good agent will offer a no visa no professional fees les en artikkel.
+- Avoid Pattaya visa agents asking for their fees in full upfront, any good agent will offer a no visa no professional fees.

-- Are they or have they been registered with the OISC- although its not a requirement if working overseas its a bonus if they have formal qualifications or some immigration background.
-Affiliation with the local Pattaya boys club is not anything to boast about it means nothing, its free nobody regulates them this is just an expats club.
+- Are they or have they been registered with the OISC- although it’s not a requirement if working overseas its a bonus if they have formal qualifications or some immigration background?
+Affiliation with the local Pattaya boys club is not anything to boast about it means nothing, It free nobody regulates them this is just an expats club.

-- Watch out for the famous scam we have had a problem send me an extra few hundred pounds & I can get you a visa.
-The chances are the visas been issued already & is sat in the agents drawer.
+- Watch out for the famous scam we have had a problem with send me an extra few hundred pounds & I can get you a visa.
+The chances are the visas have been issued already & are sat in the agent’s drawer.

-- Before paying a deposit ask the agent the current turn around time some agents collect deposits & leave the application sat on their desks for months,after months of frustration you send your Thai girlfriend in to collect the documents which is then classed as a cancellation & they get to keep your deposit.
+- Before paying a deposit to ask the agent the current turnaround time some agents collect deposits & leave the application sat on their desks for months, after months of frustration you send your Thai girlfriend in to collect the documents which are then classed as cancellation & they get to keep your deposit.